PreethaNadipally/hello-world/README.md

 # hello-world
-hello, this is  a basic hello world scenario.
+hello, this is  a basic hello world scenario;
+working on Github for the very first time.